cloudmesh-community/book/chapters/prg/python/python-interactive.md

-Although the interactive mode provides a convenient tool to test things out you will see quickly that for our class we want to use the python interpreter from the commandline.
+Although the interactive mode provides a convenient tool to test things out you will see quickly that for our class we want to use the python interpreter from the command line.
 Let us assume the program is called `prg.py`.
 Once you have written it in that file you simply can call it with

 ```bash